d-dimos/math-draft/topics/frames.md

 p^A = {^{A}\!R}_{B} \cdot p^B + {^{A}\!t}_{B}. \qquad (2)
 $$

-From now on we focus on the $A \to B$ mapping; the reverse is analogous.
+From now on we focus on the $A \to B$ mapping.
+The reverse is analogous.

 The pair $({^{B}R}_{A},{^{B}t}_{A})$ maps coordinates expressed in $A$ to coordinates expressed in $B$ via (1).
 Note that this pair is **expressed in $B$**.
 By contrast, the active motion that *carried* frame $A$ to frame $B$ used $(R^A,t^A)$ **expressed in $A$**.
 In general $t^A \neq {^{B}t}_{A}$ because they live in different frames.